 The Center for Public Representation was founded in 1976 as a national public interest law firm to pursue social justice and full inclusion in community life for people living with disabilities.
-As a result of CPR's litigation, tens of thousands of children receive supports in their homes and home communities; thousands more people have left psychiatric, developmental disability, and nursing institutions and now live and receive support in integrated settings in the community; and more.
+As a result of CPR's litigation, tens of thousands of children with special needs receive supports in their homes and home communities; and thousands more people of all ages have left psychiatric, developmental disability, and nursing institutions and now live and receive support in integrated settings in the community.